CGTrader: History

 The company was founded in 2011 in Vilnius, Lithuania, by Marius Kalytis, a 3D modeller and entrepreneur.
 In May 2019, CGTrader announced that it had reached a milestone of 800,000 3D models and 2,000,000 users.

 Financing

 In 2013 the first funding round amounting to 185,000 EUR was received from Practica Capital, a seed and venture fund based in Vilnius, Lithuania.
-Dalia Lasaite, a serial entrepreneur, joined the company as a co-founder in 2013 and now serves as CEO.
+Dalia Lasaite, a serial entrepreneur, joined the company as a co-founder in 2013 and now is CEO.

 In 2013, the company raised an undisclosed amount of funding from Intel Capital and Practica Capital.

 In 2017, the company raised US$2.3M from Karma Ventures to invest in marketplace growth and improve designer workflows.

 In 2021, CGTrader raised $9.5 million in Series B round led by Evli Growth Partners, alongside repeat investors Karma Ventures and LVV Group.
 Mikael Hed, the ex-CEO of Rovio (the company behind Angry Birds), has invested privately and joined CGTrader board as Chairman.